 The Hubbard Free Library is housed in the oldest library building in Maine still serving its original function.
 Designed by local architect Alexander C. Currier to look like an English country church, the library was dedicated in March, 1880, as the Hallowell Social Library.
 In 1893 General Thomas H. Hubbard of New York City, a Hallowell native, donated $20,000 for the construction of a free library.
 The money was used to build an addition to the existent building, in the form of a cross-axial transept, in keeping with the original church design, and the library became the Hubbard Free Library.
 A second addition was added in 1897, with money donated by Mrs. Eliza Lowell of Hallowell.

 Overseen by a 13-member Board of Trustees, the library receives partial funding from the city of Hallowell; residents of this community may have free library cards.
 All others must pay a yearly non-resident fee of $40.
-The Town of Farmingdale will reimburse its residents for one card per family.

 The library has three desktop computers available for public use, contingent upon observance of the library’s Computer Use Policy.
 It also has wireless connectivity.
 The library also offers the following: Inter library loan program, fiction and non-fiction books, audio books, DVD’s, VHS tapes, magazines, Kennebec Journal, biographies, children’s books, children’s toy section, displays from the Vaughan Homestead, young adult books, and an active book club.